What is Citrix Receiver?

 - Bug fixes may not exist with older versions, and users may complain about problems that can be resolved by moving to a newer version of Receiver.

-“Keeping your employees’ Citrix Receiver up-to-date is critical for ensuring that every user of your XenApp and XenDesktop Sites is getting the best possible app and desktop performance, end-user experience, and security benefits.”
+“Keeping your employees’ Receiver software up-to-date is critical for ensuring that every user of your Citrix XenApp and XenDesktop Sites is getting the best possible app and desktop performance, end-user experience, and security benefits.”

-Challenges with Keeping Citrix Receiver Updated on Client Devices
+Challenges with Keeping Citrix Receiver Updated on Client Devices/Endpoints

 For mobile device users, they must get the updated app from their respective app store (based on which mobile operating system they are using).
 Citrix StoreFront is also built with the capability to check the Receiver version and notify users that an update is required.
 Both these require the user to be aware of the version they are using, then alerting the Citrix admin to get updated.
 This is a lot of work.